millakortelainen/horseAlgorithm/documentation/week-reports/week-report-4.md

 In past week I got the Gale-Shapley algorithm ready and wrote quite a few unit tests.

  ## How has the project progressed?
  I thinkt that project progressed very well in this week.
 The project's core functionalities are now ready so in the future I can focus on expanding the project and doing performance testing.
+One of this week's submission requirements was that performance testing has begun.
+This is where I'm falling behind little bit but I'm able to start performance testing next week so I'm not falling behind that bad.

 ## What did you learn this week / today?